 Don Chisholm has been involved in diabetes research and clinical practice for over 40years and has published over 250 original papers or reviews/editorials, with a recent annual citation rate over 600.
 He is Professor of Endocrinology at St Vincent's Hospital Sydney,UNSW and the Garvan Institute of Medical Research (Diabetes and Obesity Program).
 He has been President of ADS (1984-86), Vice President (1997-2003) and Chairman of the Congress Program Committee (1985-88) of the IDF and a Councillor of the Royal Australasian College of Physicians (1986-95).
 He was a member of the National Board of Directors of St Vincents Health Australia (1996-2005) and chair, National Diabetes Strategy Group, Commonwealth Department of Health (2001-2005).He is currently Chair of the Board of the Diabetes Vaccine Development Centre.
 He has been awarded the College Medal by the RACP, the Kellion Award by the ADS, the Kempson Maddox award by DA NSW and an Officer in the Order of Australia.

-Career in diabetes commenced at Hammersmith Hospital in 1954 followed by a year at Kings College Hospital under the venerated Robin Lawrence.
+Alex Cohen's career in diabetes commenced at Hammersmith Hospital in 1954 followed by a year at Kings College Hospital under the venerated Robin Lawrence.
 A further period at the Edinburgh Royal Infirmary working with the original BZ55 Carbutamide oral hypoglycaemic before returning to Perth the head up the diabetic unit for many years following the departure of John Calder.
 Further studies for twelve months at Harvard on Alcohol Hypoglycaemia before returning to Royal Perth Hospital where I remained until becoming PRACP in 1992.
 Studies in diabetes centred particularly around the metabolic abnormalities of Polycystic Ovary Disease.Board of Diabetes Australia 1998 until2003.
-For over ten years President of the Diabetes Research Foundation of WA where, in addition to maintaining support for local scientists, sufficient funds were raised to found a Chair of Diabetes Research in the University of Western Australia in 2003 which has gone from strength to strength.
-From 2001 t0 2003 I was Chancellor of the University of Western Australia.
+For over ten years Alex was the President of the Diabetes Research Foundation of WA where, in addition to maintaining support for local scientists, sufficient funds were raised to found a Chair of Diabetes Research in the University of Western Australia in 2003 which has gone from strength to strength.
+From 2001 t0 2003 Alex was Chancellor of the University of Western Australia.
 Retired in 2004.

 George Jerums graduated in Medicine from the University of Melbourne in 1962.
 After Resident and Registrar years at the Royal Melbourne Hospital, he worked on the role of the Renin Angiotensin System in Hypertension, at the Austin Hospital and graduated MD in 1970.
 Following postgraduate work in Cleveland and London, he was appointed a Wellcome Senior Clinical Research Fellow at the Austin Hospital in 1972.
 His research interests have focussed on diabetic complications, especially diabetic renal disease.
 The Kellion Award is a recent innovation by the Australian Diabetes Society.
 The late Claude Kellion A.M. established the Kellion Diabetes Foundation 30 years ago following the death of his son John Claude Kellion at the age of 38 years, from diabetes complications.
 Claude has donated many millions of dollars towards diabetes research, and included in the package was a donation to the Australian Diabetes Society to fund a visit by an eminent overseas Diabetologist who was required to present a lecture at the ADS Meeting and also deliver lectures in other states.
 The new Kellion Award has only been in existence since 2000.
 Professor George Jerums received the inaugural Distinguished Scientist Award to mark Austin Health’s 2005 Research Week.
 The award was granted by the Austin Hospital Medical Research Foundation and recognises his prominence as a scientist and his contribution to the research community.
 Professor Jerums’ major contribution to research has been the early detection and treatment of diabetic renal disease.
 Four years ago he was awarded the prestigious Kellion Award by the Australian Diabetes Society for this work.
 Professor Jerums received an AM in the Australia Day 2011 Honours.
 This is a fitting recognition for a truly outstanding lifetime contribution to medical research at Austin Health.
 He is currently Endocrinologist at Austin Health and Professorial Fellow, University of Melbourne.